stefanasandei/kpop-stack/README.md

 # Remix KPop Template

-This is an oppiniated template, it uses:
+This is an opinionated template, it uses:
  - Remix
  - Drizzle
  - T3 Env
  - Tailwind
+ - Cypress

  ## How to use